M.Mus Music and Sound

 Course Delivery

-All materials are hosted via our online e-learning system which also offer an archive of previous masterclasses and webinars.
+All materials are hosted on our VLE, which also houses an archive of previous masterclasses and webinars.

 Audition & Interview

-Extensive performance or production skills and experience are needed.
-As a recommendation, we require a 2:1 from a previous BA(hons) to be considered; however, if you have any questions regarding entry we welcome you to contact a member of our team.
+Extensive performance or production skills and experience are needed, in addition to this, we require a 2:1 (or higher) grade at BA(hons) to be considered; however, if you have any questions regarding entry we welcome you to contact a member of our team.

 Fees and Finance